coder/coder/docs/admin/provisioners.md

 However, it will not pick up any build jobs that do not have either of the `environment` or `datacenter` tags set.
 It will also not pick up any build jobs from templates with the tag `scope=user` set.

+> [!NOTE] If you only run tagged provisioners, you will need to specify a set of
+> tags that matches at least one provisioner for _all_ template import jobs and
+> workspace build jobs.
+>
+> You may wish to run at least one additional provisioner with no additional
+> tags so that provisioner jobs with no additional tags defined will be picked
+> up instead of potentially remaining in the Pending state indefinitely.

 This is illustrated in the below table: